-As many of us recoil in great concern over the recent actions of the new Presidency, and as we rise up and gather our energy to meet this challenge by organizing and speaking out, our ability to care for and nourish ourselves with deep presence has never been more important.
+As our country spins with conflict and polarized debate, as we face great challenges politically, environmentally, and socially, our ability to care for and nourish ourselves with deep presence has never been more important.

 Listening has been a key part of my own contemplative path since the early years of my meditation practice.
 These last few weeks, with torrents of long overdue rain falling here in California, I've often been reminded of one of my favorite passages by Thomas Merton.